Feufochmar/ever-hopeful/README.md

 - There is one authorization level only (no "administrators" and "editors")
 - No scheduled pull or fetch from the remote is provided (because handling conflicts would be a bit too... _interesting_)
 - There is no removal of empty directories after a page is moved.
+- Links to page names with non-ascii characters may be hidden on the "All pages" page.
+Use the command `git config core.quotepath off` on the wiki repository to fix this.

 Please note that at the moment it is quite "risky" to have someone else, other than ever-hopeful itself, have write access to the remote / branch ever-hopeful is pushing to.
 The push operation is supposed to always be successfull and there is no pull or fetch.
 You can of course manage to handle pull requests yourself.